 In addition, these vanilla beans have a higher moisture content than the typical beans used to make commercial vanilla extract - roughly 30% vs 20%.
 If they hadn’t split at some point along the way, either on the vine or during the curing process, they would be considered gourmet grade.

-Is organic vanilla necessary?
+Is organic vanilla necessary for homemade vanilla extract?

 Lindsay’s research on vanilla beans also turned up some information on the production of vanilla beans.
 She was delighted to learn that nearly all vanilla beans are grown without the use of synthetic fertilizers or pesticides for three basic reasons.